 Ljubic, I.; Matasovic, B.; Bonifacic, M. An efficient buffer-mediated control between free radical substitution and proton-coupled electron transfer: dehalogenation of iodoethane by the alpha-hydroxyethyl radical in aqueous solution.
 Phys.
 Chem.
 Chem.
 Phys.
 2013, 15 (41), 18001-18011.

+Combustible liquid.
 Harmful if swallowed.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
 May cause allergy or asthma symptoms or breathing difficulties if inhaled.
-May cause an allergic skin reaction.
 May cause respiratory irritation.